jdponomarev/robot/README.md

 Time complexity: O(n)

 As far as the biggest number that has 2 subsequent mines is 698, we can limit our matrix size with 698/698.
-0:599 also has a mine, but the next one (0:600) has no mine so robot can probably proceed, we can't be sure.

 We'll build a matrix of one quater of the area that a robot can access.